inuits/elody-python-sdk/README.md

-# eldoy SDK for Python
+# elody SDK for Python

 ## Installation